What is a Panic Disorder?

 A person with panic disorder will over time develop a constant fear of having another panic attack, which can affect his or her life negatively.

 The exact cause is not fully known.
-However, research findings show that the condition can result from a combination of factors, including environmental and biological factors.
+However, research shows that the condition can result from a combination of factors, including environmental and biological factors.

-Other factors that may lead to this condition includes:
+Factors that may lead to anxiety condition includes:

 –Abnormalities in the brain